freestone-endurance/comms/manuals/hilo/tincup.markdown

 title: Tin Cup - High Lonesome 100 Comms Manual
 parts:
     - protocols
-    - iphone-hotspot
     - ost-remote
     - discord
 ---

-## Checklists - Tin Cup

-### Device List
-- [ ]

-### Timeline

-- Friday 6:00am Race Start
-- Saturday 7:00pm Finish Line Cutoff

 ### Instructions

+- Setup
+  - Run Roster Update in OST Remote on all devices before entering the canyon
+- Tracking
+  - Text CommsHQ via inReach when first runner arrives
-- Track runners as they come in and out on OST first; using Runner Tracking Form as a backup.
+  - Track runners as they come in and out on OST AND using Runner Tracking Form.
-- Sync regularly in between runners.
-- Communicate with CommsHQ via Discord in the #sewatch-ascent-2022 channel.
+- Closing
+  - Near cutoff, reconcile with CommsHQ on runners still out on previous section
+  - You must wait for CommsHQ's OK before closing
+- Sweepers
+  - Please keep food out for them after the last runner leaves
+- Data Upload
+  - After closing and exiting the canyon, please upload you data by syncing the OST device.